IBM/go-security-plugs/README.md

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a response can be canceled before reaching the client.
 It will block the response of any request that include the header key "X-Block-Resp".

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a request can be canceled asynchrniously using a security extension.
 The code allows requests to last for no more than 5 seconds by default.
 Alternativly timeout can be specified using the reqeust header key "X-Block-Async".
 For example: "X-Block-Async:3s" results in a cancel being processed 3 seconds from request.
-The demonstrated timeout is just example for an asynchrnious decission to  cancel the request.
+The timeout examplifies an asynchrnious decission to  cancel a request after it was delivered for processing by the server.

 # How to use